clearloop/elvis/book/grid.md

   Repeat(i32, Unit),
 }
 ```
-In the `Plain` section, `Vec`'s length will be the column count of grid, and every `Unit` is the width of each column, `Repeat` just make this easier, every child are in the same width.
+In the `Plain` choice, `Vec`'s length will be the column count of grid, and every `Unit` is the width of each column, `Repeat` just make this easier, every child are in the same width.

 [1]: https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids